Tag: tech

 Sign our petition below!

-2. Ontarians’ jobs will be outsourced to software engineers in California, data labellers in Kenya, and support staff in the Philippines.
-Local Uber, Lyft and taxi drivers will lose their jobs as Waymo outcompetes them.
+2. Ontarians’ jobs risk being outsourced to software engineers in California, data labellers in Kenya, and support staff in countries like the Philippines.
+We are concerned that local Uber, Lyft and taxi drivers risk losing their jobs as Waymo outcompetes them.

-3. Public transit will suffer as people with more discretionary income will spend it on Waymos, instead of taking the subway, making transit worse for everyone else.
+3. Public transit could lose riders as people with more discretionary income will spend it on Waymo and ridesharing apps in general, instead of taking the subway.

 ← Back